slemire/slemire.github.io/_posts/2019-12-14-htb-writeup-smasher2.md

 639676 wordlist.txt
 ```

 In my opinion, this is way over the top since the full rockyou list has 14M+ entries and it's not possible to brute force an HTTP basic auth in a reasonable amount of time when we don't even know the username.
-Anyways, it still took me ~40 minutes to find the password when running 32 threads of hydra:
+Anyways, it still took me ~40 minutes to find the password when running 32 threads in hydra:

 ```
 # hydra -l admin -P wordlist.txt 10.10.10.135 -t 32 http-get /backup